 I am broadly interested in the fields of System Software (OS, File Systems, Compilers), and Computer Architecture.
 I spent a considerable part of the first 2 years of my Ph.D. benchmarking and thinking about the BetrFS project.
 At the moment I’m:

 - studying the distribution of x86 instructions in all the C/C++ binaries from the Ubuntu repositories, in the hope of drawing interesting insights to help design a subset ISA,

 - trying to get first-class citizenship for programmable accelerators,

 - thinking about general solutions to the problem of virtualizing specialized accelerators,

 - and in general having fun with system software for heterogeneous compute.

 Before moving to the USA for graduate school, I lived in Bangalore, India for 8 years.
 Before that, I spent about 9 years in Singapore and Malaysia as a kid.
 I’ve got a bad case of the travel bug.
-I enjoy some amount of outdoor activity, love video games and movies, and consider myself an avid fantasy and science-fiction reader, although I’ve done very little of either in the recent past.
+I enjoy some amount of outdoor activity, especially in calm, less-trafficked places.
+I used to be an avid gamer, and fantasy/science-fiction reader, although I’ve done very little of either in the recent past.